 Many people may think they don’t need a therapist, but a good therapist can strengthen the bonds you have with your partner and allow the two of you to be on good terms once again.

-Anxiety in a relationship can be normal, but when you it overtakes your life, you need to take some actions to reduce it.
+Anxiety in a relationship can be normal, but you need to take some actions to reduce it when it overtakes your life.

 You can reduce your anxiety by improving your relationship, talking about your feelings, and, if all else fails, seeking help.